binary-butterfly/formifly/README.md

 - `defaultValues` default values for your form fields (optional) This should only be used for a form that is used to edit existing database entries since the validators themselves are also capable of holding default values, which is the preferred way to set those.
-  Note that when this param is set, you will have to set **all** of the field values in it.
+  Note that when this param is set, all fields not set in it will have their initial value taken from their validator.
 - `theme` override the default styling of the provided components.
 (Optional)
   Available keys:
     - `inputBackgroundColor` Background color for input fields